hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * [Azure AutoRest](https://github.com/Azure/autorest)
 * REST API Client Code generator (Found within [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ChristianResmaHelle.ApiClientCodeGenerator))

 In this blog, we are going to cover the popular and simple OpenAPI generator from [OpenAPI generator](https://openapi-generator.tech/) from soup to nuts.
+Let's get on with it!

 ### Generating Client Libraries using OpenAPI Generator: